Quantum mechanics from invariance principles

-Special theory of relativity has a kinematical foundation, but emphasizing this fact obscures a larger point that it is based on a specific invariance of the laws of nature.
-In particular, special theory of relativity uses only one kind of invariance, related of inertial reference frames.
-Figure~\ref{fig:LineOfArgumentSTR} presents one possible line of argument for deriving special theory of relativity.
+The special theory of relativity has a kinematical foundation, but emphasizing this fact obscures a larger point that it is based on a specific invariance of the laws of nature.
+In particular, the special theory of relativity uses only one kind of invariance, related of inertial reference frames.
+Figure~\ref{fig:LineOfArgumentSTR} presents one possible line of argument for deriving the special theory of relativity.

-In contrast, quantum mechanics can be derived from several other invariances and from natural or experimentally justified postulates (see Figure~\ref{fig:LineOfArgumentQM}).
+Similarly, quantum mechanics can be derived from several other invariances and from natural or experimentally justified postulates (see Figure~\ref{fig:LineOfArgumentQM}).

 When talking about dynamics, we need to allow interaction between any two physical systems.
 The critical element is the invariance of dynamics under tensor composition of two subsystems.
 Composability was originally discoverd in the 1970s by Emile Grgin and Aage Petersen \cite{GrginCompPaper} as the necessary ingredient of understanding classical and quantum mechanics in a single mathematical formalism.
-The original motivation was a belief by Bohr (as reported by his personal assitant Aage Petersen) that the correspondence principle has more to reveal.
-This grounbreaking work resulted in what is now called a Lie-Jordan algebra \cite{LandsmanBook} which is the foundation of the $C*$ algebraic formulation of quantum mechanics.
+The original motivation was a belief by Bohr (as reported by his personal assistant Aage Petersen) that the correspondence principle has more to reveal.
+This grounbreaking work resulted in what is now called a Jordan-Lie algebra \cite{LandsmanBook}.

-The Lie-Jordan algebra requires a norm and an important observation is that this norm is unique \cite{ConnesBook} given the spectral distance.
+The Jordan-Lie algebra requires a norm and an important observation is that this norm is unique \cite{ConnesBook} given the spectral distance.
 Therefore to derive quantum mechanics we have to derive the necessity of the Jordan algebra of observables and the Lie algebra of generators together with their compatibility condition.
-From the Lie-Jordan structure, the usual Hilbert space formulation is obtained by the standard GNS construction \cite{GNSReference}.
+From the algebraic properties of the Jordan-Lie structure and positivity, the usual Hilbert space formulation is recovered in special cases using Berezin deformation quantization \cite{BerezinQuantization}.

-In a Lie-Jordan approach to quantum mechanics, the starting point is the existence of the two products, one describing the generators and the other one the observables a duality known as ``the equivalence of observables and generators'' \cite{GrginDualityPaper} or ``dynamic correspondence'' \cite{AlfsenShultz}.
+In a Jordan-Lie approach to quantum mechanics, the starting point is the existence of two products, one describing the generators and the other one the observables, which form a duality known as ``the equivalence of observables and generators'' \cite{GrginDualityPaper} or ``dynamic correspondence'' \cite{AlfsenShultz}.
 However, demanding the two products is too strong a requirement and we can start from much milder assumptions arriving at them.